YuriiVaidovych/Eggress/README.md

-# LifeLeveler
+# 🥚 Eggress

-A gamified habit tracker that turns your daily routine into an engaging RPG game.
-LifeLeveler focuses on motivation, consistency, and engagement in personal growth.
-It provides tools for turning mundane tasks into epic quests, helping users stay motivated, build discipline, and improve their lives efficiently.
+A minimalist mobile habit tracker with a unique gamification twist: every new habit is an egg that hatches and evolves as you stay consistent.
+Eggress makes habit tracking fun, visual, and highly motivating by rewarding your daily discipline with visible growth.

-## Features
+## ✨ Features

-⚔️ **RPG Mechanics**
+🌱 **Evolution Mechanics**
-* Earn Experience Points (XP) for completing real-life tasks
-* Level up your virtual character
-* Upgrade character stats (e.g., Strength, Intelligence) based on habit categories
-* Unlock virtual achievements and rewards
+* Each habit is represented by a unique egg.
+* Progress through 5 distinct evolution stages (from a simple egg to a fully hatched creature) by completing tasks.
+* Visual representation of your dedication—the more consistent you are, the faster your egg grows!

 📅 **Habit & Task Tracking**
-* Create custom daily and weekly habits
+* Create custom habits tailored to your lifestyle.
-* Organize habits by categories and themes (Health, Study, Work, etc.)
-* Mark tasks as completed to claim rewards
-* Manage deadlines and recurring quests

-📊 **Statistics & Progress Tracking**
-* Track your current habit streaks
+* Maintain habit streaks (consecutive days of completion) to boost progress.
+* Daily reminders and push notifications to keep you on track.

+📊 **Statistics & Analytics**
-* View visual progress bars for leveling up
+* Detailed progress tracking for each individual habit.
-* Review task history and completion rates
-* Monitor overall self-improvement statistics

-⚙️ **Customization**
+* Visual charts showing your completion rate and current streaks.
+* History logs to review your past performance.

+📱 **Mobile-First Design**
+* Clean, minimalist, and intuitive user interface optimized for mobile devices.
-* Light/Dark theme support
+* Light/Dark theme support for comfortable use at any time of day.
-* Customizable habit difficulty (gives different amounts of XP)
-* Daily reminders and push notifications
-* Profile and character management

-## Problems Solved
+## 🎯 Problems Solved
-* **Low motivation** to complete mundane daily tasks and routines
+* **Low motivation** to complete mundane daily tasks and routines.
-* **Lack of visible progress** in real-life self-improvement
+* **Lack of visual progress** in real-life self-improvement.
-* **Inconsistency** in maintaining new, healthy habits
+* **Inconsistency** in maintaining new, healthy habits.
-* **Monotony** of traditional checklist and to-do applications
+* **Monotony** of traditional checklist and to-do applications.
-* **Procrastination** caused by a lack of immediate rewards

-## Target Audience
+## 👥 Target Audience
-* **Students** - for managing study routines, completing homework, and maintaining work-life balance
+* **Students** - for managing study routines and completing homework.
-* **Self-improvement enthusiasts** - for tracking personal growth, fitness goals, and building discipline
+* **Self-improvement enthusiasts** - for tracking personal growth and building discipline.
-* **Gamers & IT professionals** - who want to apply familiar game mechanics and reward systems to real-life productivity
+* **Anyone** who struggles with procrastination and needs a visual, gamified push to build good habits.

-## Technologies
+## 🛠 Technologies
 * **Platform:** Android
 * **Language:** Kotlin
 * **Framework:** Android SDK
-* **Database:** SQLite (Room / SQLite-net)
+* **Database:** SQLite (Room Database)
-* **Architecture:** MVVM (Model-View-ViewModel)
+* **Architecture Pattern:** MVVM (Model-View-ViewModel)

-## Team
+## 🧑‍💻 Team
-* **Yurii Vaidovych** - Full-Stack developer
+* **Yurii Vaidovych** - Android Developer, Database Architect
-* **Oleksii Fedus** - Full-Stack developer
+* **Oleksii Fedus** - Android Developer, UI/UX Designer